xpsi-group/xpsi/docs/source/HPC_systems.rst

 HPC systems
 ================

-The information provided below is for users who intend to work on High-Performance Computing (HPC) systems.
-The installation instructions are system-specific.
-X-PSI has been used on a few different systems and the information may also be translated to other systems by users looking for guidance.
+The information provided in this page is for users who intend to work on High-Performance Computing (HPC) systems.
+These installation instructions are system-specific.
+X-PSI has already been used on different systems, for some of which, we provide the instructions below.
+This information may also be translated to other systems by users looking for guidance.

 Snellius (SURF)